How to Find Your Furnace and Change Your Furnace Filter

 • Slowly pull the filter out so the housing isn’t damaged or knocked out of place.

 Ultimately, knowing how often to change your furnace filter depends on several things.
-Start with the model of the filter itself, as more efficient filters often last longer.
+Start with the model of the filter itself, as more efficient filters can last longer.
 You’ll also want to review your indoor air quality needs, the size of your family and number of pets as well as local pollution levels.

 Does It Matter What Furnace Filter You Use?

 The [bigger|higher} the MERV rating, the better the filter will be.
-Ratings can be on a scale of 1-20, but this doesn’t mean you need to find a furnace filter with a 20 MERV rating.
-In fact, many filters with ratings above 13 are often designed for hospitals or other buildings that rely on the safest, most hygienic conditions possible.
+Ratings can be on a scale of 1-20, but this doesn’t mean you should try to find a furnace filter with a 20 MERV rating.
+In fact, lots of filters with ratings above 13 are often designed for hospitals or other buildings that require the safest, most hygienic conditions possible.

-What Happens if I Forget to Change My Furnace Filter?
+What Happens if I Neglect to Change My Furnace Filter?

 • The air conditioner’s cooling coil freezes: The air conditioner also needs steady airflow.
 Without it, the refrigerant coils can get too cold and freeze over.